-If appropriate, describe publically owned land or property located within the jurisdiction that may be used to address the needs identified in the plan ity also has a public detention pond at the dog track site that may be used in anned drainage improvements in the area. connection with
+If appropriate, describe publically owned land or property located within the jurisdiction that may be used to address the needs identified in the plan

 Commerce City has a publicly owned small business center located in the Derby area.
 This center can help address the economic development and anti-poverty needs addressed in this plan.
 The